SuperOfficeDocs/superoffice-docs/docs/en/document/learn/screen/index.md

 ## More tab

-This tab displays any [user-defined fields][3] configured in SuperOffice Settings and maintenance.
+This tab displays any [user-defined fields][3] configured in Settings and maintenance.

 ## The www tab